antoniofaccioli/libreoffice-appimage/README.md

    - `'Y'`:  yes, make the AppImage updateable;
    - `'N'`:  no, do NOT make the AppImage updateable.

 6. **Sixth:** indicate whether you want to sign the created package.
-You need to install the GPG tool on your system and create your own signature.
-If you use this function you need to put a fill the (by default empty) `$gpgPass` variable inside the script with the passphrase as its value.
-Possible values are:
+You need to install the GPG tool on your system and create your own signature. **If you use this function you need to put a fill the (by default empty) `$gpgPass` variable inside the script with the passphrase as its value.** Possible values are:
    - `'Y'`:  yes, sign the AppImage;
    - `'N'`:  no, do NOT sign the AppImage.

+7. **Seventh:** indicate whether you want to use a specific profile folder for the package or use the default LibreOffice configuration.
+The possible parameters are:
+   - `'Y'`:  yes, use a specific profile folder;
+   - `'N'`:  no, LibreOffice default configuration is maintained.

 ## Examples

-**Example 1:**  **`../make_libreoffice_appimage still x86-64 it N N N`**
-             Build LO AppImage package with Italian language-pack, without offline help, not auto-updateable, without signing the package.
+**Example 1:**  **`../make_libreoffice_appimage still x86-64 it N N N N`** Build LO AppImage package with Italian language-pack, without offline help, not auto-updateable, without signing the package, not portable.

-**Example 2:**  **`../make_libreoffice_appimage daily x86-64 de Y Y N`**
-             Build LO AppImage package (development version) with German language-pack, with (German) offline help, updateable via zsync, without signing the package.
+**Example 2:**  **`../make_libreoffice_appimage daily x86-64 de Y Y N Y`** Build LO AppImage package (development version) with German language-pack, with (German) offline help, updateable via zsync, without signing the package, portable.

-**Example 3:**  **`../make_libreoffice_appimage 3.5.7.2 x86-64 standard Y N N`**
+**Example 3:**  **`../make_libreoffice_appimage 3.5.7.2 x86-64 standard Y N N N`**
-             Build LO v3.5.7.2 AppImage package with a set of selected language-packs, with offline help (for selected languages), not auto-updateable, without signing the package.
+             Build LO v3.5.7.2 AppImage package with a set of selected language-packs, with offline help (for selected languages), not auto-updateable, without signing the package, not portable.

 ## FAQ